WafaaObaid/The-Masters-Touch-Store/README.md

 # Open in browser
 Open http://localhost:8080
-The landing page (index.html) will load first.
+The landing page (index.php) will load first.

 # Stop and clean up
 docker-compose down